Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 When you enable **Temporal Anti-Aliasing (TAA) Upscaling**, it replaces Temporal Anti-Aliasing in the pipeline.
 This means:

-- When Temporal Anti-Aliasing (TAA) is active, it is the only anti-aliasing method.
+- When Temporal Anti-Aliasing (TAA) Upscale  is active, Temporal Anti-Aliasing (TAA) is the only anti-aliasing method.
 No other post-process or anti-aliasing option will work.
 - When TAA Upscale is active, Post-processing uses more GPU resources.
 This is because TAA Upscale upscales a down-sampled texture before HDRP applies post-processing.
 Post-processing then runs at final resolution which gives a more precise result.

 TAA Upscaling sets the [Camera's](HDRP-Camera.md) **TAA Quality Preset** to **High Quality**.
 When you enable the Temporal Anti-Aliasing (TAA) Upscaling, you cannot change this preset.